The European Union's Erasmus+ Programme

 - On 24 December 2020 the UK Government announced that the UK (excluding Northern Ireland) will not participate in the new Erasmus scheme (2021-27).

 - Switzerland does not participate in the higher education mobility element of Erasmus+.
 For 2020-21, 2021-22 and 2022-23 there are separate mobility arrangements (SEMP: Swiss-European Mobility Programme) for study (exchange) mobility to ETH Zurich and EPF Lausanne (contact : Adrian Hawksworth ).
 The situation regarding SEMP (for UK univeristies) in 2023-24 is not yet known, although arrangements are in place with ETH Zurich and EPF Lausannce for the SEMP arrangements to continue in 2023-24 should the UK continue to be included in SEMP.

 - The question for throughout this whole period is not whether a study or work placement can take place abroad because the College will continue to provide/facilitate these opportunities, but more about the programmes and funding that are available to support these opportunities.

 Students may wish to take note of the following:

-- Undergraduate students of Imperial College London who undertake a full academic year study placement in 2019-20 as part of their degree ("year abroad") via the Erasmus+ Programme at an institution of higher education in an Erasmus “programme country” have been able to apply for an Erasmus mobility (for study) grant.
-If an individual mobility grant is awarded to such a student then the UK’s exit at a later date will not impact on the value of the grant, albeit the administration of the grant may be impacted.
-Queries to email@example.com
+- Undergraduate students of Imperial College London who undertook a full academic year study placement in 2020-21 and 2021-22 as part of their degree ("year abroad") via the Erasmus+ Programme at an institution of higher education in an Erasmus “programme country” had the opportunity to apply for an Erasmus mobility (for study) grant.
+The exit of the UK from the brexit transitionary period did not impact on these grants.

-Queries regarding staff mobility and brexit can be addressed to email@example.com
+Queries regarding the content of this page can be addressed to email@example.com